Dai Vernon: Death

+Vernon died on August 21, 1992, in Ramona, County of San Diego, California.
+According to biographer Karl Johnson, he was cremated and a box with his ashes was brought back to the Castle.

 Family

 In 1924, Vernon married Eugenie "Jeanne" Hayes, a magician's assistant.
 They had two sons, Theodore and Derek.
 The two lived separately by the 1950s, though they never formally divorced.